Sheila Ascroft writer ~ editor

 I began freelancing in 1997.
 Since then, I've written for local and national magazines, and contributed articles to a cycling website.
 I edit material for Parks Canada and other organizations, and have expanded to helping self-publishing authors succeed.

-For the past five years, I've been writing outdoor articles for almost every issue of Ottawa Outdoors Magazine .
-(Click the Outdoor magazine icon to read my latest article.)
+I've just become a regular contributor to a new magazine Fish, Hunt & Ride.
+For the past eight years, I've been writing outdoor articles for almost every issue of Ottawa Outdoors Magazine.

-I have been a regular contributor to Heritage, the Heritage Canada Foundation's national quarterly magazine, for 15 years.
+I have been a regular contributor to Heritage, the National Trust for Canada's (formerly Heritage Canada Foundation) national quarterly magazine, for 17 years.

 In 2009, I began writing a blog for recreational cyclists on the popular online magazine Women's Cycling.

 Lately, I've provided coaching, substantial, stylistic and copy editing to authors wanting to self-publish both fiction and self-help books.
-Heather Pardon's second book, Life's Too Short to Drive a White Car, has just been published.
-(Click on covers for details.)
+Heather Pardon's second book, Life's Too Short to Drive a White Car, has published recently.

 My subject areas include: